Household expenditure on communications is falling

-Since December 2011 there has been steady growth in the take up of internet subscriptions at higher internet speeds, and this accelerated from mid-2012.
-The proportion of subscribers with speeds of 8mbps or greater in December 2016 exceeded 82 per cent, almost double the proportion as at 2011.
+Since June 2012 there has been steady growth in the take up of internet subscriptions at higher internet speeds.
+The proportion of subscribers with speeds of 8 Mbps or greater in June 2017 exceeded 87 per cent, almost double the proportion as at 2012.

 ISPs offer a range of services